3mdeb/conferences/2024/OSFC/enabling_coreboot_on_talosII.md

 ???

-Talos II: POWER9 platform by RaptorCS
+Hello everybody, in this talk I'll describe our adventures during porting of coreboot for Talos II: POWER9 platform made by RaptorCS.

 ---